Manecas1221212/romance/chapter_30.md

 Sophie and Jake sent gifts.
 Didn't attend.
 Had excuses that were probably true.

-Claire sent a card. *Thinking of you.
-Hope you're well. —C*

-Polite.
-Distant.
-The remains of a friendship that had died thirty years ago.
+Claire came.
+She always did.
+Now sixty-two, gray-haired, a grandmother three times over.
+Her life was small.
+Happy.
+Full of love Anna would never understand.

+They had coffee after the others left.

+"How are you?"
+Claire asked.

+"Fine.
+Good."

+"Anna."

+"Really.
+I'm fine."

+Claire looked at her with the same expression she'd had at Columbia.
+The one that said she knew Anna was lying but wouldn't push.

+"The grandkids are wonderful," Claire said.
+"You should meet them sometime."

+"I'd like that."

+They both knew Anna wouldn't.

+After Claire left, Anna stood in her empty penthouse and felt the silence settle like snow.

 Andrew was gone.
-Catherine too, cancer, two years after Andrew's heart attack.
+Dead five years now.
+Catherine had passed two years after him, cancer.
 The people who'd known Anna when she was human were disappearing.

 Soon, only the monster would remain.